hvanderdys/heather-website-2024/README.md

 - Mobile Testimony Pagination
 - Loading for vertical portfolios: I want 2-4 images to show ad then a load more button
 - push to Vercel with Heather
+- blog posts are not listing by date posted for some reason

 #For Heather